Cholesterol and Health title

 In 1997 two studies confirmed this observation.
 The first study was conducted by Leiden University in the Netherlands.
 This showed that for every 1 mmol/l (38.5 mg/dL) increase in blood cholesterol, deaths were reduced by 15%.[1]

-The second study from Reykjavik Hospital in Iceland found that in their elderly patients, those whose blood cholesterol was over 6.5mmol/L (250mg/dL) had less than half the death rate (48%) of those patients whose cholesterol was a 'healthy' 5.2 (200).[2]
+The second study from Reykjavik Hospital in Iceland found that in their elderly patients, those whose blood cholesterol was over 6.5mmol/L (250mg/dL) had less than half the death rate (48%) of those patients whose cholesterol was a 'healthy' 5.2 (200mg/dL).[2]

-Blood cholesterol and total death rate in women Cholesterol and life-expectancy in women
+Blood cholesterol and total death rate in women

 In Part 2 of 'Low cholesterol increases your overall risk of death', we saw clearly that both men and women between the ages of 35 and 70 with high cholesterol have only half as many deaths as similar people with low cholesterol.